Sagenlicht/ToEE_Mods/readme.txt

 Please be sure that if you use such fixes to mark them in your code, because if the bug gets fixed you need to be able to find it easily so you can remove it without too much troubles.

+Spells Changed:
+Cloud of Bewilderment has a new particle effect; spell cleaned up

 Fixed:
 Righteous Fury Temp HP now expire properly when reduced to 0 Changed Summon Undead V to mode_target: from Location to Area (to match the other undead summons and to avoid spawning them on your head)
 Diamondsteel now uses item_d20_query(Q_Armor_Get_AC_Bonus) which will result in a functional spell once next Temple+ version is live
-Ghost Touch Armor now uses item_d20_query(Q_Armor_Get_AC_Bonus) which will result in a functional spell once next Temple+ version is live
+Ghost Touch Armor now uses item_d20_query(Q_Armor_Get_AC_Bonus) which will result in a functional spell once next Temple+ version is live nauseated-condition tooltip fixed; cleanup

 Added spells:
 Visage of the Deity lesser